|Elliott Sound Products||Distortion & Feedback|

 Figure 4 - Output Waveforms vs. Open Loop Gain

-The first waveform is with E1 set for unity gain.
-There is some degeneration, but no feedback.
-If the feedback loop is disconnected, the waveform remains the same, but at a higher amplitude.
-As gain is increased (only the gain of the first stage (error amplifier) is changed), the distortion is reduced in direct proportion to the error amplifier's gain.
+The first waveform is with VCVS1 set for unity gain.
+There is some degeneration, but no feedback as such.
+If the feedback loop is disconnected, the waveform remains the same, but at a slightly higher amplitude.
+As the gain of VCVS1 is increased (only the gain of the first stage (error amplifier) is changed), the distortion is reduced in direct proportion to the error amplifier's gain.
 There is no point reproducing a spectrum for this test, as the relationships are fixed by the 2, 3 and 4kHz signal sources.
 Only the total amplitude of the 'harmonics' is reduced with respect to the fundamental.

 Although the circuit shown is configured as a unity gain buffer, adding feedback resistors to give the circuit gain makes no difference to its ability to remove the injected harmonics.
 To verify this, the error amp was set to a gain of 10, and the gain of the whole stage was increased to 10 by means of a 9k resistor from output to inverting input, and 1k from inverting input to ground.
 There was a significant gain error (Av = 5 rather than 10 as set by the resistors), but the rejection of the extraneous signals was just as effective.